webpack/webpack.js.org/src/content/guides/author-libraries.md

 };
 ```

-You can expose the library in the next ways:
+You can expose the library in the following ways:

 - Variable: as a global variable.
 Available in the `script` tag. i.e. `libraryTarget:'var'`.
 - This: available trough the this object. i.e. `libraryTarget:'this'`.
 - Window: available trough the `window` object, in the browser. i.e. `libraryTarget:'window'`.
 - UMD: available after AMD or CommonJS `require`. i.e. `libraryTarget:'umd'`

 If `library` is set and `libraryTarget` is not, `libraryTarget` defaults to `var` as specified in the [output configuration documentation](/configuration/output).
 See [`output.libraryTarget`](/configuration/output#output-librarytarget) there for a detailed list of all available options.